tternquist/adguardhome-unbound-redis/README.md

 # Docker Compose for Adguard Home - Unbound - Redis Setup
 ## About
-This project is designed to support a docker compose deployment of Pihole using Unbound DNS upstream with a persistent Redis cache for Unbound.
+This project is designed to support a docker compose deployment of Adguard Home using Unbound DNS upstream with a persistent Redis cache for Unbound.

 The default configuration is tuned for performance:
 - Unbound is configured as a forwarder, see forward-records.conf